 Add enough water so there is 3 inches of liquid above the venison.
 This is necessary to keep the venison submerged in the liquid while it pressure cooks.
 Add water will not decrease the flavor of the broth.
 In fact, it will help to distribute and absorb the high amount of salt.

 Some of the broth/water will evaporate during cooking.
 So if there isn't enough and the venison becomes uncovered by the liquid.
-Those pieces will become tough and not tender.
+Those pieces could become tough.

 Set the pressure cooker to high for 60 minutes.

-When the cycle is complete, do a quick release.
+When done, let it complete a natural release for 15 minutes and then quickly release remaining pressure.
 Add the cubed potatoes and carrots.
-Set to pressure cook on high for 10 more minutes and then do another quick release.
+Set to pressure cook again on high for 5 more minutes and then do another 15 minute natural release.